NeuroBeat

 It is an essential component of brain health and is important for our daily activities, productivity, and quality of life.

-How does drumming support cognitive health?
+How does drumming help?

 Drumming can help support cognitive health in various ways: